BrianHicks/montage/README.md

 You can also run `montage xbar` to get a status bar that you can use to control the program in [xbar](https://xbarapp.com/)

+### Scripts

+Montage can automatically execute some scripts in a directory.
+They have to be named in a specific way:

+- `on-start` is run when you start doing something
+- `on-break` is run when you start a break

 ## License

 BSD 3-Clause